zAlweNy26/Java_Projects/README.md

    - Multiplayer P2P - Doesn't Work - 0%

    ### About it :
    Force 4 (or Connect 4) is just another base game made for fun and improve my java skills.
+You have to put 4 discs in one of three different ways : horizontal, vertical or oblique.
+When you do it, it's a point !
+Now remove all the discs and start another round !
+Always pay attention and stop your enemy from doing it, or you lose !

    ### How I want to improve it :
    I want to add a realistic animation of falling discs.